-In May 2016, the Compensation Committee granted long-term incentive awards to the NEOs, which were allocated 50% Restricted Stock and 50% Performance-Based Restricted Stock based on a comparative performance of our common stock measured against a predetermined group of peer companies ("TSR-PSUs"), each of which was equivalent to one share of common stock.
-The TSR-PSUs awards granted in 2016 were payable in shares of common stock from zero to 150% of the target number granted.
-The performance period began May 2016 and ended May 2019.
-In May 2019 the Compensation Committee certified Range's TSR over the performance period, which resulted in a payout of 0% of the award.
+In May 2017, the Compensation Committee granted long-term incentive awards to the NEOs, which were allocated 50% Restricted Stock and 37.5% Performance-Based Restricted Stock based on a comparative performance of our common stock measured against a predetermined group of peer companies ("TSR-PSUs"), each of which was equivalent to one share of common stock.
+The TSR-PSUs awards granted in 2017 were payable in shares of common stock from zero to 150% of the target number granted.
+The performance period for the TSR-PSUs began May 2017 and ended May 2020.
+In May 2020 the Compensation Committee certified Range's TSR over the performance period, which resulted in a payout of 80% of the award.

-In May 2017, the Compensation Committee granted long-term incentive awards to NEOs that included Performance-Based Restricted Stock based on Reserves and Production Growth Per Share (debt adjusted).
-The performance period began January 1, 2017 and ended December 31, 2019 and was payable based on targets set by the Compensation Committee in common stock from zero to 150% of the target number granted.
-In February 2020, the Compensation Committee certified the results over the performance period, which resulted in a combined payout of 125% of the award.
+In March 2018, the Compensation Committee granted long-term incentive awards to NEOs that included Performance-Based Restricted Stock based on Reserves and Production Growth Per Share (debt adjusted).
+The performance period began January 1, 2018 and ended December 31, 2020 and was payable based on targets set by the Compensation Committee in common stock from zero to 200% of the target number granted which reflected a change to include no payout below a certain threshold.
+In February 2021, the Compensation Committee certified the results over the performance period, which resulted in a combined payout of 137% of the award.

-Important Dates for 2021 Annual Meeting of Stockholders (page 68)
+Important Dates for 2022 Annual Meeting of Stockholders (page 70)

-Stockholders proposals submitted for inclusion in our 2021 proxy statement pursuant to Rule 14a-8 under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), must be received by us no later than December 6, 2020.
+Stockholders proposals submitted for inclusion in our 2022 proxy statement pursuant to Rule 14a-8 under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), must be received by us no later than December 2, 2021.